DeepFinder Performance Benchmark

 BeforeAfter

-?limit=10000 acceptedyes (could timeout)clamped to 500
+?max_paths=10000 acceptedyes (could timeout)clamped to 500

-?limit=200 acceptedyesyes (unchanged)
+?max_paths=200 acceptedyesyes (unchanged)

-?limit=50 acceptedyesyes (unchanged)
+?max_paths=50 acceptedyesyes (unchanged)

 No user-visible change in normal cases — only blocks abusive / accidentally-huge requests.